 because the data transfer into the DEVICE

 is slower in general (a few seconds) and in case of the synchronous mode the algorithms of the PROMOTIC application would be halted all the time.

 Calling the methods in the synchronous mode is advisable for reading from the CACHE

-of the OPC server (located on the same computer as the client) because reading from the CACHE
+server (located on the same computer as the client) because reading from the CACHE

 In the PmaOpcDaClientGroup

 identifier enables access to the variables (of the PmVar

 type) defined on the "Data

 " tab.
 This identifier can be used e.g. in the Pm

 method, or in the "PP - Data binding to Pma object property